-At least on a quarterly basis, the Legal Department sends the Financial Department the Group's company organisation chart, which shows the changes in scope that have taken place during the period.
-All changes to the scope are analysed by the Financial Department.
+At least quarterly, the Corporate Economic-Administrative Department receives from the Corporate Legal Department the corporate organisation chart of the Group, identifying the variations in the perimeter that exist in the period.
+All variations in the perimeter are analyzed by the Corporate Economic-Administrative Department.

-· Whether the process takes into account the effects of other types of risk (operational, technological, financial, legal, tax, reputational, environmental, etc.) to the extent that they affect the financial statements.
+• Whether the process takes into account the effects of other types of risk (operational, technological, financial, legal, tax, reputational, environmental, etc.) to the extent that they affect the financial statements.